 Ethical concerns & before you buy

-When you type “employee time tracking software” in Google’s search bar, chances are that somewhere among the suggested results you’ll see an “ethics” suffix.
+When you type “ office and remote employee time tracking software” in Google’s search bar, chances are that somewhere among the suggested results you’ll see an “ethics” suffix.
 Clearly we live and work in the era of Internet, but also in an era of security concerns and great ethical debates in this field.
 According to PCWorld, in 2011 more than 75% of American companies practiced some sort of monitoring or tracking of their employee’s Internet use; today that number is probably considerably higher.
 If you’re not a part of that number and you feel like you should be, there are some things that you should take into account before simply clicking on “Buy software.”

 All faces of time tracking

 First of all, it is extremely important to be informed about your employees’ time consumption at work.
 The most obvious and most common problem is productivity loss caused by frivolous websites and unread mail that pop up every now and then, drawing their attention away from important issues and sucking out their energy.
 Still, managers should consider the difference between monitoring and surveillance, says Andrew Walls, security and risk analyst at Gartner Inc. It is not controversial to monitor events on a company’s computer system to ensure proper use; however, surveillance, defined as tracking all individual’s activities (including the private ones), has “a creepy factor” that can cause pushback from employees, or even result in legal suits.
 Luckily, there are many less invasive practices that can provide you information about your employees’ time usage.